Tyssedal: History

 Tyssedal is a typical monotown, depending upon the energy received from the hydropower station.
 The first hydropower station in Tyssedal, Tysso I, is today part of the Norwegian Museum of Hydropower and Industry.

-The ilmenite smelter "Tinfos Titan and Iron" (TTI) (once owned by Tinfos, to Wikipedians known as the Eramet Titanium & Iron plant) is located here and is the largest employer in the village.
+The ilmenite smelter "Tinfos Titan and Iron" (TTI) (once owned by Tinfos, known as the Eramet Titanium & Iron plant) is located here and is the largest employer in the village.
 The smelter was converted from making aluminium in the late 1980s.
 Tyssedal grew up around this smelter in the early-twentieth century.

-In 2024 Eramet sold its plant to Ineos Enterprises for $245 million.
+In 2024 Eramet sold its plant to Ineos for $245 million.